 This is the beauty – and the genius – of Good Will Hunting’s scenery: Boston got to speak for itself.
 The most mundane, everyday locations evoked a powerful sense of place.”

-My midnight movie session was inspired by a visit to Good Will Hunting bar, or as it’s actually called L street Tavern – one of the filming locations in South Boston (or Southie as locals call it).
+My midnight movie session a few days ago was inspired by a visit to L street Tavern, the bar in South Boston (or Southie as locals call it) used as one of the filming locations for Good Will Hunting.

 The tavern from outside as it was featured in the movie: